alecthegeek/CCHS_Raspian_for_IoT/Readme.md

 * Make sure your Pi has access to the Internet
  * If you have a supported WiFi adaptor you can configure it as follows:
   `wpa_passphrase <SSID> <WPA_PASSWORD> | sudo tee -a /etc/wpa_supplicant/wpa_supplicant.conf`
-   then reboot and log as teh default user again
+   then reboot and log as the default user again

 * Now run the following command.